 Since government funds can only be paid once the school is established, it is critically important to consider funding eligibility, along with proposed enrolments, fees and expenditure etc., to determine the feasibility of the school before committing to the expense of acquiring land and constructing facilities.
 As Government funding does not usually cover the costs of building and operating a school, tuition fees will make up the shortfall.
 It is important for school operators to accurately assess the fees required to ensure the school can be operated sustainably.

 Commonwealth Government Funding

 The approved authority for a not-for-profit school may also seek approval for eligibility for funding by the Commonwealth Government.
 Schools are encouraged to apply as soon as NESA has provided approval to operate the school.
-A summary of current funding arrangements is available here, with further detail in the Australian Education Act 2013 and the Australian Education Regulation 2013.

 Schools can only apply for Commonwealth funding once they have been granted initial registration from NESA.
 Application for Commonwealth funding is via an online application at SchoolsHub.
 The online funding application process ensures that all the legislated requirements (under both the Australian Education Act 2013 and the Australian Education Regulation 2013) are met, including necessary supporting documents (demonstrating NESA registration etc.).

 Payments to new schools are made after the school opens, and after the school’s entitlement has been calculated from a compliant funding application.
 For a school that opens before August, the estimated entitlement uses the initial student cohort from when the school starts to deliver education (opens).
 Entitlements are then updated with the actual student numbers from the August census day.

 For new school funding approvals, the proportion of the entitlement paid as an initial amount is shown below, with the balance paid in October to take into account data from the August student census: